dariolitardi/smartecgrepo/README.md

 <img src="pictures/algorithms_comparison.png"/>

-Figure 4 - **Chart of the comparison between the accuracies of the tested algorithms**
+**Figure 4 - Chart of the comparison between the accuracies of the tested algorithms**

 As we can see from the graph, the KNN achieves the best results.
-The accuracy of prediction is always between 94% and 97%.
+The accuracy of prediction, tested with different testing and training set, is always between 94% and 97%.

 ## Code
 * [STM Nucleo-F401RE Board](./Nucleo)